ANU-RSES-Education/EMSC-4033-2022-assignment-Group3/report/report.md

 2/5/22
 - changed the folder names to user names using JupyterLab terminal, and created a pull request to resolve issue 1

+9/5/22
+- approved pull requests from Lucas and Ana.
+Helped eachother with the terminal in Jupyter to push and pull from GitHub and troubleshoot some errors occuring in the terminal.

 **Ana**
 2/5/22
 - closed previously raised issue #1 and added comments on issue #9.